JouleCai/geospacelab/docs/dev/guidance.rst

 in the dataset.
 The dataset class in *__init__.py* will communicate with other classes to implement the goal mentioned in the beginning.
 To build a new sourced dataset, please refer to above folders and files.
-One can use the exisiting classess as a template or subclass them if the proposed dataset has many similarities with the existing one.
+One can use the exisiting classess as a template or build subclasses from them.
+This can be applied for a proposed dataset that has several similarities with the existing one.

 Adding new functionality